 The best thing that the Babbel app does, though, is the keyboard.
 When you’re typing in your answers, you don’t use your own phone’s keyboard – Babbel provides you with the keyboard.
 It’s really nice and feels really smooth, and my favorite part?
 The appropriate accents are built right into it.

 Need an a with an accent?
 Just hold down the “a” and the accent you’re looking for will pop right up!
 This is a great way that Babbel encourages you to learn the accents without making you do a whole lot of grunt work.
 It works the same way as if you downloaded an international keyboard to your phone, except there’s no auto correct (for obvious reasons).

-On the topic of accents, the Babbel app automatically glosses over accents, and tells you you’re correct even if you’re missing accents (which isn’t actually correct, but I digress).
+Just like on Babbel desktop, the Babbel app does automatically gloss over accents, and tells you you’re correct even if you’re missing accents (which isn’t actually correct, but I digress).
 However, if you go into your app’s settings and turn on “strict spelling mode”, you’ll even be corrected for missing accents, which is a huge deal!
 A lot of us tend to ignore them because it’s just an extra step and apps like Duolingo generally kind of highlight that there should be an accent, but don’t bother you more than that.

 At the end of the day, how effective is Babbel?
 Babbel is incredibly effective, and moreso as time goes on.
 I’m really excited to see how Babbel Live takes off, and if they do anything to match up the themes of their group lessons with specific lessons.
 Anything that lessons language learners’ obstacles to getting in speaking practice is A-OK in my book!

 Of course, Babbel being a high quality resource for language learners does not mean it’s for everyone (and this wouldn’t be a very good Babbel review if I claimed that!) so what kind of language learner is Babbel for?